Thepowerofagod/Blue-Team/README.md

   - Grsecurity

 ## Sandboxing
+- Windows
+- Mac
+- Linux
+- Use Firefox in custom VM whit Apparmor and Firejail (amnesic or roll back the snapshot)

 ## Firewall
 Many firewalls are configured to simply drop incoming packets.
 Nmap sends a TCP SYN request, and receives nothing back.
 This indicates that the port is being protected by a firewall and thus the port is considered to be filtered.